Notifications

 • Email Template - Template for the mail notification.
 The variable %%CONTENT%% displays the notification content.

-Slack stream
+Slack Stream

 Slack notification stream is based on the webhook functionality.
 Inbound webhooks are used as the way for information to be sent from the application to Slack.
 Creating an inbound webhook provides a unique URL, to which a JSON file with the information and a few options is sent.
 The webhook has to be made in your Slack application first.